 3. You Fail to Plan for Irregular Expenses

-Are you budgeting throughout the year for birthday gifts, potential car-maintenance costs, biannual auto insurance expenses or any other bill that doesn’t creep up monthly?
+Are you budgeting throughout the year for birthday gifts, potential car maintenance costs, biannual auto insurance expenses or any other bill that doesn’t creep up monthly?
 If you’re not planning for these irregular expenses, you’re likely digging yourself into a bigger hole than you realize.

-Matt Becker, founder of fee-only financial planning practice Mom and Dad Money, said that these expenses can disrupt even the most robust budget if not taken into account.
+Matt Becker, founder of fee-only financial planning practice Mom and Dad Money, said these expenses can disrupt even the most robust budget if not taken into account.

-“The mistake I see all the time is failing to plan for irregular expenses,” Becker said.
+“The mistake I see all the time is failing to plan for irregular expenses,” he said.
 “That includes not only the bad stuff like car repairs and home maintenance, but fun things like travel and gifts.
 You should regularly be putting money away for these kinds of expected but irregular expenses so that when they happen, you’re not left scrambling to find the money and they don’t blow a hole in your budget.”

 Even if it means adjusting your budget to make room for these expenses, by either saving more or dedicating a portion of your savings to these costs, it’ll help you maintain your financial footing each month.